Black History Month Activities for Kids

 Enjoy Traditional Food

 One great way to get acquainted with African-American traditions is to taste their food.
-There`re many dishes to start with.
-The list of the most common options include:
+There are many dishes to start with.
+The list of the most common options includes:

 - Peanut Soup;